vslinko/obsidian-outliner/specs/features/DragAndDrop.spec.md

-# Drag-and-Drop: list should move after dragging it with the mouse
+# list should move after dragging it with the mouse

 - setting: `dndExperiment=true`
 - applyState: